Kento Hashimoto (footballer, born 1999)

-Kento Hashimoto (橋本 健人, Hashimoto Kento) is a Japanese footballer currently playing as a left-back for Albirex Niigata.
+Kento Hashimoto (橋本 健人, Hashimoto Kento) is a Japanese footballer currently playing as a left-back for club FC Tokyo.

 Career

 On 28 May 2020, Renofa announced Hashimoto would join the team in the 2022 season.
 He was officially approved as a specially designated player on 12 June 2020.
 On 17 February 2021, Renofa applied Hashimoto to be a specially designated player for the 2021 season.

 On 26 December 2022, Hashimoto was announced at Yokohama FC on a loan deal.

 On 27 December 2023, Hashimoto was announced at Tokushima Vortis.

 On 30 July 2024, Hashimoto was announced at Albirex Niigata.

+Following the relegation of Albirex Niigata, in December 2025 he joined J1 League club FC Tokyo.